Google Space (Floating Google)

 What is Floating Google?

-How do I interact with Floating Google?
+How do I play with Floating Google?